 Microsoft has improved the default Windows Defender by leaps and bounds with Windows 10 update.
 It’s the default and preferred choice for many to keep their computer virus-free.
 The system has a ‘Memory Integrity’ security feature to protect critical processes and attacks at the kernel levels.
-However, the function seems to be disabled for many due to incompatible drivers.
+However, the function seems to be disabled for many due to incompatible drivers and you receive error “Memory integrity is off.
+Your device may be vulnerable.”
 If you are one of the affected ones, read the troubleshooting steps to fix the problem.

 Memory integrity prevents attacks from inserting malicious code into high-security processes.
 Once you resolve incompatibilities with drivers, the system will enable the function for your PC.

 Here are top 6 ways that can fix Memory integrity is off.
 Your device may be vulnerable. error on Windows 11.

 1. Enable Memory Integrity via Group Policy Editor

 Group Policy Editor menu is available only to Windows 11 Pro users.
 You can use it to enable Memory integrity on your PC.
 Follow the steps below.